salesforce/omakase/readme.md

 Within a particular class, the more specifically-typed subscription will be delivered before the more generally-typed subscriptions.
 For example, in a class with subscriptions to `ClassSelector`, `SimpleSelector` and `Syntax`, the methods will always be invoked in that exact order.

-See the "Subscribable Syntax Units" section below for the definitive list of all subscribable AST objects.
+See the [Subscribable Syntax Units](#subscribable-syntax-units) section below for the definitive list of all subscribable AST objects.

 #### Observe